Tarikul711/flutter-development-roadmap/README.md

 * A little knowledge of Dart and Flutter
 * A brain to think 🤓🤓

-I teried to learn following this guideline.
+I tried to learn following this guideline.
 So It's not mandetory you have to follow this.
 Thank you.
 Happy Learning